spiral/docs/console/commands.md

 dump($this->isVerbose());
 ```

-> You can freely use `dump` method in console commands.
+> You can freely use the `dump` method in console commands.

 To render table: